-To obtain a determination of the patient's capacity to give or withhold informed consent to treatment by antipsychotic medication, the treating physician must complete, sign and date the "Petition of Treating Physician Regarding Capacity to Consent to or Refuse Antipsychotic Medication" (SDSC Form #MHC-056).
-If the physician will not be present for the hearing, the petition must have attached to it a "Treating Physician's Declaration Regarding Capacity of Patient to Consent to or Refuse Antipsychotic Medication" form (SDSC Form #MHC-055).
-These forms must be delivered or faxed to the Office of Counselor in Mental Health in order to calendar a hearing.
-(Adopted 7/1/2006; Rev. 1/1/2011; Rev. 1/1/2015; Rev. 1/1/2016)
+To obtain a determination of the patient's capacity to refuse consent to treatment by antipsychotic medication, the treating physician or certified nurse practitioner must complete, sign and date the "Petition of Treating Physician or Certified Nurse Practitioner Regarding Capacity to Consent to or Refuse Antipsychotic Medication" (SDSC Form #MHC-056).
+This form must be delivered or faxed to the Office of Counselor in Mental Health in order to calendar a hearing.

+(Adopted 7/1/2006; Rev. 1/1/2011; Rev. 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2023; Rev. 1/1/2024)